aggarwal123/Parking-Management-System/README.md

 - **Ticket Information**: Displays details about the entry and exit ticket, including entry and exit times, duration, and cost.

+## Getting Started

+### Prerequisites
+To run the Parking Management System, you need:
+- Python 3.11.4
+- Required Python libraries: flask, flask-sqlalchemy, psycopg2
+- To install these libraries use pip (**pip install library_name**)
+- Download PostgreSQL Database from **[PostgreSQL](https://www.postgresql.org/download/)**

-## Installation
+### Installation and Usage

-1. Clone this repository
+- Clone or download this repository to your local machine.
+- Open a terminal or command prompt.
-2. Navigate to the project directory
+- Navigate to the project directory: **cd /Path/To/Parking-Management-System**
-3. Install dependencies:
-- pip install flask
+- Run the application:  **python wsgi.py**
+- Open a web browser and visit **http://127.0.0.1:5000**, allowing you to interact with the application.